 FIRST, SAVE THAT CONFIRMATION EMAIL!
 Once your application is submitted, a confirmation email will be sent within one week to the email address you designated on your common application.
 This email contains an invitation code to access our applicant portal.
 If you have submitted your application, and it has been more than seven business days and you have not received an email, contact the Office of Admissions at email@example.com or (610) 758-3100.
 Please provide your full name, address and date of birth you provided to us on your application.

 NEXT, ACCESS THE APPLICANT PORTAL.
 Visit the portal to make sure we are not missing any of your documents.
 If we are, submit those forms through the LU FileSender.
 We do not accept missing documents attached to an email.
-Please note that, due to the significant surge in applications and materials from December 25 to January 8, it may take up to one month for items to appear as received on your checklist.
+Please note that, due to the significant surge in applications and materials from December 25 to January 8, it may take 5-7 days for items to appear as received on your checklist.

 LOOK FOR EMAILS, LETTERS, AND PORTAL ANNOUNCEMENTS!
 We send important information regarding applications for admissions and financial aid, from incomplete notifications to final decisions.
 If we extend an offer for you to join the Lehigh community, it will include instructions for accessing the Admitted Student Portal where a student can pay their deposit, see upcoming events and more.